nikoescobal/space-travelers/README.md

 This project makes use of the MIT license.

-Just clone and then run npm install to make it work.
+Just clone and then run npm install to make it work